Financing options provided in partnership with Prosper

 The rule of thumb when you see any foundation issue: the longer you wait, the worse it gets.
 Even if you get the foundation itself repaired, there may be damage to the inside of your home due to waiting too long that will then also require expensive repair.
 Often In these cases, much of that extra repair cost could be avoided by acting more quickly

 If you see that there are foundation issues, it is worth it to spend the money for a report from a structural engineer.
 A structural engineer has no vested interest in selling you a solution to your problem and so you will most likely get an unbiased opinion as t the best solution for fixing your problem.
 If you go straight to a repair professional they may want to sell you the solution that seems right for them, rather than right for you.
 It is better to come to a repair pro, with your structural report in hand and ask them the cost of doing that particular solution

 Piering and Slabjacking

 There are two common methods for lifting a sinking concrete foundation: piering and slabjacking.
 Piering places supports underground that lift and support the concrete.
 To use piering, the foundation repair professional will need to dig many feet into the ground to solidify the pier which is then placed under your foundation and raised with hydraulics to lift the foundation back into place and stabilize it for the future.
-This repair method requires the use of multiple piers placed at different point under the foundation.
+This repair method requires the use of multiple piers placed at different points under the foundation.

 Slabjacking is a process whereby a grout mixture is pumped into the space under the concrete foundation and floats the foundation back to its original position.
 A professional will be able to assess which repair method is best suited for your foundation issues.